BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Droplet_based_Protocols/README.md

 #### Metadata

-After the annotation process, where each library corresponds to multiple number of cells, we retrieve information if possible from the repository metadata in order to verify if the Bgee annotation and the repository are in concordance (also to complete information, as for example SRR Id's), if yes a file is write to processed in next steps of the pipeline `metadata_info_10X.txt`.
+After the annotation process, where each library corresponds to multiple number of cells, we retrieve information if possible from the repository metadata in order to verify if the Bgee annotation and the repository are in concordance (also to complete information, as for example SRR Id's), if yes a file is written to proceed in the next steps of the pipeline `metadata_info_10X.txt`.
 If they are not, we save this information in `metadata_notMatch_10X.txt` and do not further use these libraries.

 #### Data download